JThorium/Bogos/AstroAnnihilatorReborn/README.md

 3. Install dependencies: `npm install`
 4. Start development server: `npm run dev`
 5. Open browser to `http://localhost:3000`

+## Troubleshooting

+### If the batch file doesn't work:
+1. Try the PowerShell script (`start-game.ps1`) instead
+2. Or use the simple batch file (`start-game-simple.bat`)
+3. Make sure Node.js is installed: `node --version`
+4. Make sure npm is installed: `npm --version`

+### If you get permission errors:
+- Right-click the PowerShell script and select "Run as Administrator"
+- Or run PowerShell as Administrator and execute the script

+### If the server doesn't start:
+- Check if port 3000 is already in use
+- Try a different port by editing `vite.config.js`

 ## Available Scripts